Modern Tales

-Modern Tales was a webcomics subscription service active from 2002 to 2012.
+Modern Tales was a webcomics publisher active from 2002 to 2012, best known for being one of the first profitable subscription models for digital content.
 Joey Manley was the website's publisher and original editor.
 The site featured a roster of approximately 30 professional webcomic artists.
 Shaenon Garrity, one of the site's original artists, took over as the publication's editor in 2006.
 Other Modern Tales artists included Gene Luen Yang, James Kochalka, Dorothy Gambrell, Harvey Pekar and Will Eisner.

 In the first four years of Modern Tales' run, its most recent webcomic pages and strips were free, and the site's archives were available by subscription.
 The website's archives eventually became free to read as well, as online advertisement rates improved.
 Modern Tales did solid business and Manley spun off a number of similar subscription services, including Serializer.net, Girlamatic, and Kochalka's American Elf, which together became known as the "Modern Tales family".

 Concept

 Working in San Francisco for Streaming Media in the early 2000s, Joey Manley became interested in the possibilities for artists on the web.
-To introduce himself to the webcomic community, he started a podcast Digital Comics Talk and a review website Talk About Comics.
+To introduce himself to the webcomic community, he started a podcast called Digital Comics Talk and a review website Talk About Comics.
 In 2001, Manley conceptualized a for-profit subscription-based webcomic collective where readers can pay a monthly or annual fee to get access to a library of webcomic archives.
 He hoped the subscription model would allow artists to work together to increase each other's visibility and profits.
 Manley began to recruit artists, many of whom he had met through his podcast.
 Shaenon Garrity described the webcomics showcased on Modern Tales as "ambitious, offbeat, and often visually experimental."
 The publication was named in the spirit of old pulp magazines, such as Amazing Stories and Weird Tales.

 The most recent update of each webcomic on Modern Tales was freely available, and readers could pay US$2.95 per month or $29.95 per year to get access to the website's archive.